 About Product Editor & Product Catalog

-The Product Editor allows merchants to build a presence on mobile and the computer to showcase their products and drive consumer interactions.
-Consumers will see a more curated showcase of a store’s products on the Business Profile Products tab on mobile, or the Product Overview module on the computer.
+The Product Editor allows merchants to build a presence on mobile and the computer to showcase their products and drive customer interactions.
+Customers will see a more curated showcase of a store’s products on the Business Profile Products tab on mobile, or the Product Overview module on the computer.

 Who it's available for

 The Product Editor is for small- and medium-sized individual businesses.
 All categories of businesses, except for a few verticals, can use the Product Editor to showcase their products to potential customers.
 The Product Editor will not affect the use of the Popular Dishes features.

 If you’re a larger chain, you can provide data about the products you sell and their availability through Local Inventory Ads.

 To make sure all customers using search on the computer or a mobile device see your products, add your products through the Products tab in your Google My Business dashboard.

 Retail merchants can use the Product Editor to upload products to their Business Profile.
 To learn more about the products you offer, customers can click the products in your Product Catalog and “From Product Posts” carousels.
 Customers can also engage with your business.

 If you have a menu or services list provided by a third-party, adding an item to the Product Catalog will cause the menu or services list to be deleted.
 You can recreate your menu or services list through the Menu or Services Editor in Google My Business.

 - On your Android phone or tablet, open the Google My Business app.

 - Add at least one product to your product category.
 For each product, you need to: